getsumio/getsum/README.md

  I really wanted to add native lambda, cloud functions support for different providers but each provider has their own limits i.e. 200mb storage space or 2GB memory, so its currently postponed.

  **Issues**
- Application not tested on mac but on linux and windows.
+ Application tested only on linux.
+Windows binary had path problem I will fix.
 If you had issues please raise here.
 Also unit tests are missing I will implement this month.

+ **How to support**
+  Code review, pull requests, raise issues, promote :)
 **